jonnyg23/obsidian_devlog/Test-Driven Development with FastAPI and Docker.md

 ```

-> ✏️ Note: **I was unable to get the above `\dt` command to yield the same results & the localhost URL also does not work at this point, however, It should after following the migrations steps below.**
+> ✏️ Note: **I was unable to get the above `\dt` command to yield the same results & the localhost URL also does not work at this point, however, It should after following the migrations steps below.** Edit: It worked for me on 2/3/2022 despite the previous note.

 ### Migrations